HardikKandpal/AI-powered-tool-to-detect-potential-bottleneck-in-code-snippets/README.md

 **test 2**
 ![Screenshot 2024-12-09 105038](https://github.com/user-attachments/assets/bc66841c-bb72-40e6-adea-83320ebbb384)

+# Design Choices
+## Model Selection
+The project uses CodeBERT, a model specifically pre-trained on programming code, for code analysis.
+CodeBERT is used to detect issues in the code structure and suggest optimizations.
+The model is fine-tuned with a dataset that contains various performance bottlenecks.

+## Streamlit Interface
+Streamlit was chosen for its ease of use in building interactive web applications.
+It allows for quick deployment and provides a user-friendly interface with minimal code.
+The app is simple: upload the code, get feedback on bottlenecks, and apply the suggested optimizations.

 ## Assumptions and Limitations
 # Assumptions
 The code uploaded by the user is written in Python.